beug/p5js_NYCR-Class/Syllabus.md

 }
 ```
-talk about semi-colon
+* TODO: talk about semi-colon

-### I guess we should probably draw something
+### 3.b: OMG can we draw something already, Eric!?!
+---
-There are a number of built in shape functions, let's start with everyone's favorite, the [``ellipse()``](https://p5js.org/reference/#/p5/ellipse) which, like all the other things we've seen so far in p5js is a function, and like createCanvas it has already been declared in our framework file and it also takes four arguments: x location, y location, width, and height.
+There are a number of built in shape functions, let's start with a favorite, the [``ellipse()``](https://p5js.org/reference/#/p5/ellipse) which, like all the other things we've seen so far in p5js is a function, and like createCanvas it has already been declared in our framework file and it also takes four arguments: x location, y location, width, and height.

 ```javascript
 function setup(){